cqtan/imi-unicorns/readme.md

 # Pretrained VGGnet

-Uses the pretrained VGGnet to classify certain classes and either outputs a json file specifically made for our SBB databank.
+Uses the pretrained VGGnet to classify certain classes and either outputs a json file specifically made for our SBB databank or outputs the images themselves in a categorized fashion.

-If you simply need the production JSON file then use either of the JSON files that has **'_prod'** in their names.
-The one that also has **'_alt'** (version 3) includes more data other than the classes, i.e., accuracy and occurrences (count).

-Currently latests: **categories-18.json** or **categories_alt-18.json**
+Example JSON files can be viewed in the "JSONs" directory.

 ----
-## Train
+## Prepare training and validation data
+Once you have training data (see first link below for tips in gathering them) the actual workflow can begin.

+Splitting image data evenly is made easy with the use of the "datasplitter.py" script.
+Simply pass the path of the parent directory of all the images and it will create two separate directories, one for training and the other for validation (currently a ratio of 80% / 20% ).
+The directory structure is important though.

-Training is now simplified to the point that only training data is needed that are grouped together in a folder.
-The folders should also be named after their class.
-All of these folders should then be located within a parent folder, such as 'data'.
-A possible folder structure is as follows:
+The directories should also be named after their class.
+All of these directories should then be located within a parent directory, such as **'data'**.
+A possible directory structure is as follows:

 data
 * botany